Transforming Waste Management in Summerville, SC

 By leveraging early coordination of Building Information Modeling (BIM), Harper evaluated the situation, ensuring that the equipment would fit by reviewing the drawings and assessing the model.
 This confirmed that the belt presses could be installed post-construction without issues, which allowed us to maintain the project schedule.

 Another way we incorporated construction technology into our approach was by meeting the challenge of concrete slab-on-grade tolerances, which had to be extremely flat to allow for sludge churning by an electric mole.
-This challenge was met by selecting a qualified concrete contractor that would utilize a laser screen that can actively float the concrete out at a consistent elevation.
+This challenge was met by selecting a qualified concrete contractor that would utilize a laser screed that can actively float the concrete out at a consistent elevation.
 Harper then used two separate technologies to confirm the slab’s compliance.
 First, we used our surveying equipment to collect elevation shots in a grid pattern across the slab.
 Next, we employed our in-house laser scanner to gather data on every square inch of the slab.
 Continuous communication and coordination with subcontractors ensured a smooth slab pour process.

 By using solar energy to dry biosolids, SCPW has saved costs for its customers and provided an environmentally responsible solution.
 With improved dewatering capacity, more sludge is processed efficiently, reducing the need for costly and frequent disposals.
 This advancement not only lowers operational expenses but also promotes a cleaner, healthier environment for Summerville.
 Overall, the collaborative efforts and innovative use of technology have not only improved the plant’s performance but also set a benchmark for future wastewater projects in South Carolina.